krmaffey/Portfolio/final_proj_p1.md

 - Preexisting laws that were crafted to protect women need to be enforced appropriately

 ## Initial sketches
+### Setup:
+- Women's rights are improving globally
+- Women's labor force participation is increasing over time
+- Attitudes condemning violence against women are increasing
+### Conflict:
+- Unfortunately, they are not improving at the same rate everywhere
+- The Middle East is not improving at a level that is equivalent to the global average
+- Some countries in the Middle East have even had a decreased trend
+### Resolution:
+- This can get better!
+- Laws must be updated
+- Preexisting laws that were crafted to protect women need to be enforced appropriately
+-
 Sketches that outline your initial thoughts for your final project Sketches should mimic aspects of your outline, and build on the resounding message you want to make clear through your project
 Show both your anticipated data visualizations as well as major elements of your story itself (e.g key headers, etc.)